 With cannabis taking flight into a whole new era, the special chemical compounds that exist within the plant are carving out niche markets of their own, and everyone is buying into it.
-One of the latest cannabinoids to gain traction is Delta-8 THC, a close relative of the infamous psychoactive cannabinoid that has made marijuana so popular throughout centuries.
-If Delta-9 THC has received all of the spotlights for years, why is this less known version of tetrahydrocannabinol emerging so quickly?
+One of the latest cannabinoids to gain traction is Delta-8 THC, a close relative of the infamous psychoactive cannabinoid that has made marijuana so popular throughout the centuries.
+If Delta-9 THC has received all of the spotlight for years, why is this less known version of tetrahydrocannabinol emerging so quickly?
 In this case, it’s all about timing.

 It truly began after the perception of cannabis became more relaxed.
 Though it remained federally illegal, states started taking law into their own hands and one after another, cannabis gained legal status in several states.
 This sparked a push towards federally legalizing hemp, which actually happened due to the Agricultural Improvement Act of 2018, otherwise known as the 2018 Farm Bill.
 The Farm Bill specifically allows all derivatives, isomers, and cannabinoids of hemp legal, provided that the final product contains less than 0.3% Delta-9 THC.